Read some of the best and famous B. F. Skinner quotes on behaviorism that will teach you how behaviorism matters in learning and education.

 Considered the father of Behaviorism, American psychologist B.F.
-Skinner is best known for his influence on behaviourism.
+Skinner is best known for his influence on behaviorism.
 He referred to his own philosophy as ‘radical behaviorism‘ and suggested that the concept of free will was simply a psychological construct.

 Burrhus Frederic Skinner’s research & writing rapidly made him the leader in Behaviorism.
 His work helped experimental psychology become what it is today, and he’ll always be remembered for that.

 Let’s now look at some of his quotes on behaviourism and learn something new about psychology.